aphasia0/techbite/src/assets/md/java21-virtual-thread.md

 # Credits

-I badly explained what is the biggest point to me, if you want here below I have added ©some better and complete information about Virtual Threads:
+I badly explained what is the biggest point to me, if you want here below I have added better and complete information about Virtual Threads:

 - [JEP 444](https://openjdk.org/jeps/444)